-Excerpt from Facts and Fury Tales by Dr. Ruscena Wiederholt
+Excerpt from Facts and Furry Tales by Dr. Ruscena Wiederholt

 Snow falling gently outside, logs roasting merrily on a fire, and rosy red cheeks tell us the holiday season is here again… but here in Florida, news of faraway snow storms, temperatures plunging below 70°F, and Christmas lights on palm trees will have to suffice.